 2609 S. Jack Kultgen Expy.

 This building contains a Starbucks (here since 2015), however, the other co-tenant, Potbelly Sandwich Shop, closed sometime around the end of 2018.
-(This has been deliberately placed in the list before Orscheln, it's in front of it after all).
+This remained vacant until the mid-2020s when it was replaced by Tikka House, an Indian restaurant with other Texas locations.

 Bomgaars / 2701 S. Jack Kultgen Expy.